File civil case documents online

 You can submit certain court documents listed in Rule 4.05.1 of the Rules of Civil Procedure for automatic filing and issuance through the Civil Claims Online section of the site.

-You can submit other civil court documents to seek filing and issuance through the Civil Submissions Online section of the site.
+You can submit other civil court documents to seek filing and issuance through the Civil Submissions Online section of the site in accordance with Rule 4.05.2 of the Rules of Civil Procedure.
 You will get an email from the court within five business days to tell you if your documents were accepted.
-These documents are listed under Rule 4.05.2 of the Rules of Civil Procedure.

 How to file online